What is the overall chemical equation for cellular respiration? | Channels for Pearson+

 1

-Begin by understanding the process of cellular respiration, which is a series of metabolic reactions that convert biochemical energy from nutrients into adenosine triphosphate (ATP), and release waste products.

-Identify the main reactants and products involved in cellular respiration.
-The primary reactants are glucose (C6H12O6) and oxygen (O2), and the main products are carbon dioxide (CO2), water (H2O), and energy in the form of ATP.
+Understand that cellular respiration is a process by which cells convert glucose (C6H12O6) and oxygen (O2) into carbon dioxide (CO2), water (H2O), and energy in the form of ATP.

+Identify the reactants in the cellular respiration equation: glucose (C6H12O6) and oxygen (O2).

+Identify the products in the cellular respiration equation: carbon dioxide (CO2), water (H2O), and ATP.

 Watch next